-Candidates entering with a Baccalaureate degree or higher preparing for an alternative route to CTE Licensure will complete an application for admittance to Leeward Community College, an application to the program and complete an intake form for the Teacher Education counselor and provide all required documentation.
-The Teacher Education counselor and program coordinator ensure that all documentation is provided prior to admittance to the program.
+Admission for Track I requires students to complete an application for admittance to Leeward Community College, an application to the program, an intake form for the Teacher Education Program counselor, and to provide all required documentation.
+Upon successful review of the documentation and admission to the program, the program coordinator will work with the candidate to determine the individual plan for successful program completion (length of time, number of courses per semester).